agiledev-students-spring2025/4-final-smart-refrigerator-management-system/front-end/frontend_README.md

-# This is the temporary instruction to how to run the frontend:
+# This is the temporary instruction for how to run the frontend:

 **Step 1: nevigate to the frontend directory:**<br>
 cd front-end